sonic-net/sonic-mgmt/docs/code-review-guidlines.md

 - For new test suites, at least one test should be supported on VS(Virtual SONiC).
 - Remove any TODO from the code.
 - Is the code optimized in terms of time and space complexity
 - The test run time should comply with the test budget, as defined in the test plan review.
-A new test case, in any case, should not consume more than X minutes.
+A new test case, in any case, should not consume more than 30 minutes.